Our platform-based approach

 Our antibody discovery platform, APXiMAB, is designed to create diverse antibodies with high affinity, specificity, and stability to use as the backbone for antibody-drug conjugates (ADCs) and to generate immunotherapy candidates.
 APXiMAB is a validated antibody discovery platform that has produced several clinical candidates in addition to one marketed product, which provides a royalty stream.

 APXiMAB leverages proprietary rabbit fusion cell lines, with unique biology not captured by traditional approaches, along with MLG humanization technologies that enable the discovery of candidates with high affinity against various targets, including those that are difficult to drug with conventional technologies.

 By combining the powerful APXiMAB platform for antibody discovery and our flexible antibody conjugation technology (FACT), we are uniquely positioned with an end-to-end system for creating novel, next-generation ADCs.

 Our Approach to ADCs

 ADCs deliver potent cancer-killing agents directly to tumor cells.
 Our technology platform is designed to enable us to develop safer and more effective ADCs.

-Response rates remain low for most patients, particularly for tumors with low levels of tumor-infiltrating lymphocytes (TILs).
+However, tumor response rates remain low for many patients, particularly for tumors with low levels of tumor-infiltrating lymphocytes (TILs).
 These non-inflamed (i.e., “cold”) tumors can suppress the immune response through a variety of mechanisms.